belijzajac/belijzajac.github.io/content/post/wisnialang-compiler-project.md

 sys     0m0.003s
 ```

-At first, Rust took `167` milliseconds to compile the program, which weighted `3.9` megabytes.
-After removing the symbols from the binary file, the program now weighs `319` kilobytes, putting it considerably behind WisniaLang.
+At first, Rust took `167 ms` to compile the program, which weighted `3.9 MiB`.
+After removing the symbols from the binary file, the program now weighs `319 KiB`, putting it considerably behind WisniaLang.

 Running 20 times, the results averaged out to: